 It's not about which department is doing better than another, it's about how well the company is growing.
 As the company grows, so do you and the opportunities for advancement and financial reward.

-Sales and Marketing have the same goal...increase revenue.
+Sales and Marketing have the same goal...increase your revenue.
 The changing B2B market requires that these two departments finally step up, come together and focus their skillsets and knowledge on developing a strategy that will be more effective in attracting, reaching and closing your target customers.

 When this is done, the sky will be the limit on your breakthrough success.